Cybersecurity & Cloud Orientation 2025

 1. The Ransomware Reality Check

-One participant recalled a global ransomware outbreak that crippled business operations across regions.
-In their company, the attack locked critical systems, forcing the team to shut down data centers and move into manual recovery mode.
-The story hit hard because it showed that even mature organizations, with advanced firewalls and antivirus systems, can collapse without proactive threat hunting and incident response drills.
+One participant recalled a global ransomware outbreak that crippled operations across regions.
+The attack locked critical systems, forcing teams to shut down data centers and switch to manual recovery.
+It showed that even mature organizations can fail without proactive threat hunting and incident response drills.

 The Ransomware Reality Check